Noam-Coh3n/ProComSci/README.md

  Given a desired landing point, a permitted flying path in Las Vegas and an approximate wind direction conforming to a typical day in Las Vegas, what are the best drop position and opening height of the parachute, for a skydiver to land as close as possible to the landing point?

  The code simulates a skydiver that jumps from an airplane.
-Differenct calculations are made such as best drop position and opening height for the parachute.
+Different calculations are made such as best drop position and opening height for the parachute.
  Also different numerical methods are tested against the Runge-Kutta order 4 method with step size 10^{-4}.
  There are also simple calculations such as speed, acceleration and the height see the figure below.